 In order to avoid double taxation, a corporation with fewer than 100 shareholders can elect Subchapter S tax status by filing IRS Form 2253 within 75 days of its formation date, or in subsequent tax years.

 A subchapter S company is often referred to as an "S corporation."
-Under this form of taxation the entity does not pay taxes to the federal government.
-Instead, the tax liability on the profits and losses of the company are "passed through" to the shareholders of the company in their pro-rata share of the company.
+Under this form of taxation, the entity does not pay taxes to the federal government.
+Instead, the tax liability on the profits and losses of the company is "passed through" to the shareholders of the company in their pro-rata share of the company.
 Then, the shareholders must pay the taxes.

 Please note: non-U.S. citizens cannot apply for S corporation status.